Employee Ghosting – What is it And What Can You Do About it?

-There’s a new HR headache in town and it’s called, ghosting.
+There’s a new HR headache in town, and it’s called ghosting.

 This has now crept its way into the workplace.

 It is a concept that has existed for a long time but has only just been given an official name, ’employee ghosting’, as it’s become more common in recent months.
 In this blog, Guardian Support explores what employee ghosting is, why employees ghost work, and what you can do to stop it.

-What is employee ghosting?
+What is Employee Ghosting?

 Employee ghosting can take many forms.

 Employee ghosting isn’t just reserved for new starters or candidates.
-It has been reported that companies have had employees, who have been at the business for a while, just simply leave the workplace one day to never return with no explanation.
+It has been reported that companies have had employees who have been at the business for a while, just simply leave the workplace one day to never return with no explanation.
 It isn’t until an employer has made numerous attempts to get in contact with that employee only to have no success that they realise they’ve chosen not to come back to work.

-When it comes to a no-show for a scheduled job interview or a first day of work it usually comes down to the candidate getting a better opportunity or just simply changing their mind.
+When it comes to a no-show for a scheduled job interview or a first day of work, it usually comes down to the candidate getting a better opportunity or just simply changing their mind.

-In the case of an employee who has been with you for a while, ghosting can occur for several reasons and, unfortunately, you will never know what the reason was for that employee as you don’t get the opportunity to ask them.
+In the case of an employee who has been with you for a while, ghosting can occur for several reasons, and, unfortunately, you will never know what the reason was for that employee as you don’t get the opportunity to ask them.

-It could be that they found a better job opportunity, moved away, no longer enjoyed their job, wanted to try something new, health complications etc.
+It could be that they found a better job opportunity, moved away, no longer enjoyed their job, wanted to try something new, had health complications etc.

 But why do they choose not to let their employer know that they will not be attending the interview/first day of employment or returning to work?

-This is where it gets a bit more complex because there is no good reason for an employee or candidate to not pick up the phone or even send an email to let people know what is going on.
+This is where it gets a bit more complex because there is no good reason for an employee or candidate not to pick up the phone or even send an email to let people know what is going on.

 In reality, it’s down to laziness and a lack of depth within relationships that we have become accustomed to in the age of social media and technology.
 The idea of picking up a phone to make a call is alien to many of us, especially millennials and generation z, and the added pressure of the conversation being considered an uncomfortable one to have just puts some people off altogether.
 Instead, they opt for the easy route and avoid any conversation by playing a disappearing act.

 - Establish strong relationships from day one: If you make a conscious effort to treat candidates and employees like people by showing them time and respect, then you can expect the same treatment in return.

-A sense of emotional intelligence can be helpful in predicting these events because you can usually tell when an employee is thinking about leaving.
+- Be aware: A sense of emotional intelligence can be helpful in predicting these events because you can usually tell when an employee is thinking about leaving.
 They will start to distance themselves, productivity may drop, and their demeanour will change.

 Make sure that you are paying attention to your employees and picking up on any signs that could point to a potential ghosting situation.

-If this is unsuccessful, you should then attempt to speak with their emergency contact which should have been provided on the first day of employment.
+If this is unsuccessful, you should then attempt to speak with their emergency contact, which should have been provided on the first day of employment.

 If this still leaves you with no explanation as to why the employee is not at work, then you should send them a letter asking if they’re okay.
-The letter should also inform them that they’re being classed as absent without leave and if they do not contact you within the next 48 hours, this is a disciplinary matter and will be classed as gross misconduct.
+The letter should also inform them that they’re being classed as absent without leave, and if they do not contact you within the next 48 hours, this is a disciplinary matter and will be classed as gross misconduct.